Thomas is Free Electrons’ Chief Technical Officer.

 Thomas has been working with the Linux kernel for several years:

 - Since 2008, embedded Linux and kernel developer, trainer and consultant at Free Electrons.
 He is one of our lead kernel developers, took care of our biggest customer projects and made many contributions to the Linux kernel.
-Thomas also performed multiple training sessions in multiple countries (16 sessions in 11 countries as of December 2009) and spoke at international embedded Linux conferences.
+Thomas also performed multiple training sessions in multiple countries and spoke at international embedded Linux conferences.

 - In 2004-2005, while working for a research and development laboratory of Mitsubishi Electric as an intern, port of the Linux 2.6 kernel to an internally-developed MIPS platform (base platform support, serial driver, Ethernet driver, multiprocessor support) and creation of compiling toolchains and optimized filesystem images.